HerculesWS/Hercules/doc/atcommands.md

 `@npctalk <npc name> <message>`

 Command what other npcs say.
-Displays the message above the NPC's head (like the 'npctalk' script command).
+Displays the message above the NPC's head (like the `npctalk` script command).

 ---------------------------------------